nealpatron/Cunection/README.md

 ##### Using Migrations
 Each table in the database is created using a migration, which the [Laravel documentation](https://laravel.com/docs/7.x/migrations#introduction) describes as “version control for your database.”
 Migrations allow you to modify and share the schema of your database.
 If you wanted to modify a database table on a shared project, you simply need to modify the table’s migration and then anyone working on the project can run the migration locally and will be able to use the modified schema.

+##### Tests
+Integration tests using PEST for each of the controllers can be found in the tests/Feature/Http/Controllers/API folder.
+End-to-end browser tests using Laravel Dusk can be found in the tests/Browser/ folder.

 ### Installing, Compiling, and Running the Project
 This project was developed using npm and Laravel.